krancour/brignext/PROPOSAL.md

-storage is proposed since relatively few relationships exist between domain objects and among those relationships that do exist, composition is highly favored. i.e. A relational database is unlikely to yield any significant advantages and would also introduce object-relational impedence that can otherwise be avoided.
+storage is proposed since relatively few relationships exist between domain objects and among those relationships that do exist, composition is highly favored. i.e. A relational database is unlikely to yield any significant advantages and would also introduce object-relational impedance that can otherwise be avoided.

 Further, MongoDB is recommended as the underlying data store based on several